 - scrambled eggs

-Egg muffins are perfect for baby led weaning.
-They’re small enough for little hands to grasp and enjoy.
+Egg muffins or mini frittatas are perfect for baby led weaning.
+They're small enough for little hands to grasp and enjoy.

 My mini frittatas also contain several different flavours and textures making them a good choice for babies and toddlers alike.

 They can be made in advance and kept in the fridge.
-I haven’t tried freezing them but I think it should work well.
-Just be sure to cool them completely before freezing.
+You can also freeze them - be sure to allow them to cool completely first.

 If you're serving this to a baby (see above) you can serve one of these mini frittatas on its own for a nutritious lunch.
 They also go well in kids lunchboxes.